Module 7: Principles of interorganisational cooperation and risk assessment in cases of domestic violence in multi-professional teams

 • Minors are nearly always dependent on the perpetrators.

-• Growing up in a hostile environment normalizes the experiences of violence and thus the victims may not perceive their experiences as violence.
+• Growing up in a hostile environment normalises the experiences of violence and thus the victims may not perceive their experiences as violence.

 • Minors may think their experiences are not believed by the outsiders.